◷ Reading Time: 16 minutes

 5. Activate the job if it is inactive.

-- To view the existing agents, go to,
+- To view the existing Workers, go to,

 - Click Edit under Action to assign the agents to jobs